fatm2/Business-Analytics-Nanodegree/README.md

 ## Part 4: Data Visualization

 > In this project, I built interactive dashboards with Tableau and use them to discover and communicate insights from data.
-I used a dataset of Youtube in the US to visualize the quality of airlines and airports, find the best times to fly, and more.
+I used a dataset of Youtube to visualize the highest views, likes for videos, and more.

 - [Link to Project](https://github.com/fatm2/Business-Analytics-Nanodegree/tree/main/Project%204-Build%20Data%20Dashboards)
 - [Dataset Used](https://github.com/fatm2/Business-Analytics-Nanodegree/blob/main/Project%204-Build%20Data%20Dashboards/youtubedata.zip)